 By the turn of the 21st century, both the revealed truth and spiritual freedom of the scientific method had been left behind like a digital Garden of Eden in predictably lapsarian fashion.
 Perhaps not surprisingly, the Age of Reason had resolved in the end as theocracy as well — secular but theocratic nonetheless, replete with a high priesthood professional class and a new-and-improved suite of gods to worship.
 Like the traditional religious theocracy it replaced, the new secular theocracy was global — driven behind the scenes this time by trillions of microchips.
 It was also far more seductive, far more powerful, and far more unaccountable than any theocracy in the history of mankind.

 Turns out that all great social movements, even the most deist and secular, are born in faith and resolve in theocracy.
 This should come as little or no surprise because we are — at our most essential — religious creatures, hardwired for wonderment and the mystic exploration of human nature.
-Consequently, each evolutionary social cycle seeks to liberate us from the religious shackles of the past, but ultimately seeks to enslave us by the time it runs its course.
+Consequently, each evolutionary social cycle seeks to liberate us from the religious shackles of the past, but ultimately seeks to enslave us by the time it matures and runs its course.

-Forever at the fulcrum of momentous social change, inflection points also exemplify the cyclic nature inherent in Marshall McLuhan’s Law of Reverse — what happens when complex systems, pushed to extreme, begin to turn against their teleological intent, and start pushing back.
+The theocratic cycle exemplifies the cyclic nature inherent in Marshall McLuhan’s Law of Reverse – what happens when complex systems, pushed to extreme, begin to turn against their teleological intent, and start pushing back.
 Consider, for instance, the great liberation movements of the 1960s…

 The Free Speech Movement to promote academic free speech and freedom of thought resolved in the 21st century as diversity of everything except free speech and thought, not only in academia, but in just about every American institution, public and private.
 All of it state-sanctioned.